Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 ---
 title: Get started with Java and Azure Cosmos DB
-description: Get started using Java and Azure Cosmos DB for the developers guide. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn how to create a Java demo application that uses Azure Cosmos DB for its data store. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022